TallamGilbert/CS-Vault/README.md

 # DevVault

-A curated vault of CS learning resources, parsed in real-time from 10 top GitHub repositories.
+A curated vault of CS learning resources, parsed in real-time from 10 top GitHub repositories to make it easier.

 ## Architecture